rtuechsen/smartplug/README.md

 ## Backend

-After adding dependencies to the backend via pip, run `pip freeze > requirements.txt` from within `./backend` to add those dependencies to the installation.
+After adding dependencies to the backend via pip, one has to manually add them to `/backend/requirements.txt` to include them in future installations.
+The dependency should allow patches (`>=`) but not switch to higher feature versions (`,<`).

 ## Frontend